-School Officials' Duty to Report Other Student Offenses.
-A teacher observing or otherwise having knowledge of an assault, battery, or vandalism endangering life, health, or safety committed by a student on school property shall report such action immediately to the school leader.
+School Officials' Duty to Report Other Student Offenses.4 A teacher observing or otherwise having knowledge of an assault, battery, or vandalism endangering life, health, or safety committed by a student on school property shall report such action immediately to the school leader.
 A school leader having direct knowledge of an assault, battery, or vandalism endangering life, health, or safety committed by a student on school property or receiving a report of such action shall report the action immediately to the director of schools and the municipal or metropolitan police department or sheriff's department having jurisdiction.
 Any fight not involving the use of a weapon.
+Any fight not resulting in serious personal injury to the parties involved, shall be reported only to the school leader.